dialoguemd/covid-19/src/regions/ca/info/ca-qc/clinics.md

 ### 📍 Quebec area

+Quebec residents who develop symptoms of fever, cough or breathing difficulties within 14 days of traveling outside of Canada should call 1 877 644-4545.

 If a case is confirmed and requires hospitalization, it will be managed in one of the designated centres of a centre of expertise in infectiology.

 In Québec City, the designated centres are the Institut universitaire de cardiologie et de pneumologie de Québec (IUCPQ) for adult patients and the Centre mère-enfant Soleil for pediatric patients.